Ollson2921/cperms_ins_enc/README.rst

 ###############################
-CayleyPermutationsInsEnc
+cperms_ins_enc
 ###############################

-CayleyPermutationsInsEnc is a python library for enumerating Cayley permutations with the insertion encoding.
+cperms_ins_enc is a python library for enumerating Cayley permutations with the insertion encoding.

 A Cayley permutation is a word :math:`\pi \in \mathbb{N}^*` such that every number between 1 and the maximum value of :math:`\pi` appears at least once.
 Cayley permutations can be seen as a generalisation of permutations where repeated values are allowed.
 Definitions of pattern containment and Cayley permutation classes follow the same ideas as defined for permutations where the patterns contained are also Cayley permutations, so the Cayley permutation class Av(11) describes all permutations.